Wheel Alignments in Santa Rosa, CA

 Did you know that if your toe is too positive or negative you could lose 20% or more of your tire tread?
 Improper toe settings can scrub off just a little rubber at a time and over time leave you scratching your head wondering where the rubber went.
 Some other typical causes of uneven tire wear are: not rotating the tires at recommended intervals, constantly driving windy roads, and over-enthusiastic cornering.
 Take a look at the chart below to better understand how camber, caster, and toe affect tire wear.
 Get It Done Right.

 Camber refers to the top of the tire’s tilt, either inward or outward, when you look at the tires from the front.
-If your camber is negative, then the top of your tire is tilted away inward and if the camber is positive, then the top of the tire is tilted outward.
+If your camber is negative, then the top of your tire is tilted inward (in to the fender well) and if the camber is positive, then the top of the tire is tilted outward.

-If you notice premature wear on your tires, the camber may need to be adjusted if it's out of spec or performance handling is not a priority.
+If you notice premature wear on the inside or outside edge of your tires, the camber may need to be adjusted if it's out of spec or performance handling is not a priority.
 Excessive negative camber causes inside tire wear and excessive positive camber causes outside tire wear.

 Think of the caster as a line that separates your tire’s ball joints into two sections: upper and lower.
 The caster can be neutral, positive, or negative, and refers to the steering axis’s angle.
 When your caster is aligned correctly, you’ll feel it in your steering.
 You’ll also feel more stable/responsive when you drive at higher speeds.